Start date: October 2024 (Full time)

 Biography

-Prior to joining the CCRI for PhD study Chloe completed a Psychology BSc at the University of Leeds, and worked as both a Graduate Research Assistant and Research Assistant at the James Hutton Institute's Social, Economic, and Geographic Sciences Department in Aberdeen.
-In her free time she enjoys helping her parents on their farm in Mid-Wales.
+Prior to joining the CCRI for PhD study I completed a Psychology BSc at the University of Leeds, and worked as both a Graduate Research Assistant and Research Assistant at the James Hutton Institute's Social, Economic, and Geographic Sciences Department in Aberdeen.
+In my free time I enjoy helping my parents on their farm in Mid-Wales.

 Cyn ymuno â CCRI ar gyfer astudiaeth PhD, cwblhaodd Chloe BSc Seicoleg ym Mhrifysgol Leeds, a gweithiodd fel Cynorthwywr Ymchwil Graddedig a Chynorthwywr Ymchwil yn Adran Gwyddorau Cymdeithasol, Economaidd a Daearyddol, Sefydliad James Hutton yn Aberdeen.
 Yn ei hamser hamdden mae hi'n mwynhau helpu ei rhieni ar eu fferm yng Nghanolbarth Cymru.